Monos (film)

-Monos is a 2019 internationally co-produced war drama film directed by Alejandro Landes, written by Landes and Alexis Dos Santos and produced by Fernando Epstein, Santiago Zapata, Martin Solibakke, Cristina Landes and Landes himself.
+Monos is a 2019 internationally co-produced war drama film directed by Alejandro Landes, written by Landes and Alexis Dos Santos and produced by Fernando Epstein, Santiago Zapata, Cristina Landes and Landes himself.
 It stars Julianne Nicholson and Moisés Arias.
 The film follows a group of teenage soldiers assigned to watch over a hostage.
 This film was released in the United States on September 13, 2019, by Neon and Participant, receiving positive reviews from critics.